 5 Things To Look For In A L.M.T.

 - Is the facility providing the massages licensed by the state?

 - Massages should be overseen by a physician.

-- Make sure your comfortable with the massage therapist that your working with.
+- Make sure you're comfortable with the massage therapist that you're working with.

 - Therapists should be current in continuing education credits.